 Financial analysts are experiencing some of the fastest sector growth out of all the possible careers for business majors.
 The field expects to grow at an astounding 23% over then next decade.
 And for good reason.
 Financial analysts are becoming highly sought after to avoid other personal fiscal issues like the majority of Americans faced.
-They study historical and recent data to help their clients make pertinent, appropriate decisions.
+They can also get positions in insurance companies such as Pacific Insurance Group.
+These analysts study historical and recent data to help their clients make pertinent, appropriate decisions.
 As such, they get paid well.
 Their median income is roughly $75,000 per year.
 The lowest end, entry level positions can expect to earn roughly $45,000 and experienced professionals can earn above and beyond $143,000.

 Certified Public Accountant (CPA)